Educational, not legal advice

 Why does deductible math matter so much here?

 A technically covered loss can still be economically weak if the repair cost barely clears the deductible.
 This tool shows you the math so you can decide with your eyes open.
+On a hurricane percentage deductible, the math is often much worse than homeowners expect.

 Is water damage covered if it was gradual?